 - Hand milk the last of the milk from the udder

 Unlike machines built expressly for milking goats, you probably will not be able to let the breast pump hang from the teat.
-The weight of the bottle and milk will become too much for the suction on the teat.
-You may also have to replace the bottle several times, depending on the variety of goat and her milk-producing ability.
+The bottle’s and milk’s weight will become too much for the suction on the teat.
+You may also have to replace the bottle several times, depending on the goat’s variety and milk-producing ability.

 Watch the color of the goat’s teats as you milk.
 If the teats start changing color, a condition called blanching, turn down the vacuum on the breast pump or risk injury to your goat.